Soy-Butter Glazed Beef Tenderloin with Korean-Style Oyster Mushroom and Mint Salad

 Add the Fresh Vegetables (Keep the Crunch)

-Just before serving, fold in the julienned carrots, sliced radishes, and scallions.
-Adding them at the last moment ensures they stay crisp and vibrant, providing a refreshing contrast to the rich beef.
+Just before serving, fold the warm mushrooms with the julienned carrots, sliced radishes, and scallions, then toss with the lime-mint dressing.
+Adding the vegetables at the last moment ensures they stay crisp and vibrant.

 Sear the Beef and Make the Glaze